More than funnel counts

 See reporting guides for enrollment movement, source quality, blockers, and next actions.

-Give sponsors a clearer recruitment picture with reporting that connects site activity, lead sources, patient movement, blockers, and next actions.
+Give sponsors a concrete recruitment picture with reporting software that summarizes site activity, lead sources, patient movement, blockers, dashboard review, and next actions.

-Package site activity, pipeline movement, blockers, and next actions into sponsor-ready updates from the same workspace coordinators use every day.
+Package site activity, pipeline movement, blockers, and next actions into sponsor-safe updates from the same workspace coordinators use every day.

-TrialsNest gives CRO-style clinical operations teams a clearer view of site recruitment execution, lead movement, blockers, and sponsor-ready action plans.
+TrialsNest gives CRO-style clinical operations teams a more specific view of site recruitment execution, lead movement, blockers, and sponsor-safe action plans.

 Workflows are shaped around patients, coordinators, site leaders, sponsors, and admins seeing the right level of detail.